srdusr/notes/tools/ssh.md

 `$ whoami`

 * Check ip address
+> NOTE:
+    - lo usually stands for the loopback interface (localhost)
+    - wlan usually stands for a wireless networking interface
+    - rmnet interfaces are usually associated with cellular connections and usb tethering
   * Linux
 `$ ip addr show | grep "inet "`
 `$ ifconfig`
 `$ nmcli -p device show`
 `$ ip route get 1.2.3.4 | awk '{print $7}'`
 `$ curl ifconfig.me`

   * Windows
 `$ ipconfig`
 > NOTE: The IP Address we use will usually be the one not similar to 127.0.0.1 (localhost) but rather a different string of numbers, ignore any forward slash and the numbers after it